Everything you need to know about under cabinet lighting

 - They’re aesthetically pleasing: When installing under cabinet lighting, they’re kept almost hidden, so you can’t see the wires and fixtures; providing a clean, minimalist look in your kitchen.

 Where to install under cabinet lighting

-Strip lights and spotlights have their own installation benefits, depending on which features you want to emphasise in your kitchen.
+Strip lights and kitchen spotlights have their own installation benefits, depending on which features you want to emphasise in your kitchen.
 There are many ways you can arrange under cupboard lights to create the look you want in your kitchen.

 - Create a zone: You can highlight a designated food prep area in your kitchen.
 Place under cupboard lights over an integrated chopping board to make your culinary environment more comfortable, or simply use them to section off an area of your worktop where you tend to do most of your chopping, stirring and mixing.
-Read our guide on task lighting for more ideas.

 - Show off your stuff: Under cabinet spotlights can also be used artistically, to emphasise a favourite picture or highlight a beautiful set of crockery – consider placing them on the underside of an open cabinet to help show off whatever prized item is on the shelf below.

-How to style under cabinet lighting
+How to style these kitchen unit lighting ideas

 You can use your kitchen design and features to complement under cabinet lighting.

 For example, glossy, pale-coloured surfaces will reflect light, instantly creating a bright and cheerful atmosphere.
-If you don't have much natural light in your kitchen consider choosing cabinets and worktops in a gloss finish and using them with under cabinet lights to make your room feel more awake.
+If you don't have much natural light in your kitchen, consider choosing cabinets and worktops in a gloss finish and using them with under cabinet lights to make your room feel more awake.